Saint Augustine's University (North Carolina): Financial crisis

+In October 2023, an auditing committee which included the vice president of SACS scrutinized Saint Augustine's finances and governance procedures.
+The committee found no evidence trustees were "managing the financials of the institution or any strategies for timely audits," and that budgets since 2019 had been approved "without externally audited or verified evidence of resources or operational results."
+The auditors recommended board members receive "extensive training" regarding fiduciary oversight practices, noting the board failed to understand "its role in the management process," nor did it understand or appreciate "the severity of current fiscal issues."

-Beginning in February 2024, the university failed to pay employees, with some faculty canceling classes until they could receive paychecks.
-Multiple organizations accused the university of having unpaid bills amounting to millions; the state government further claimed St. Augustine's had nearly $27,000 of unpaid unemployment taxes.
+From February 2024, the institution failed to pay employees, with some faculty canceling classes until they could receive paychecks.
+By then, the Department of Education had placed the institution on Heightened Cash Monitoring 2.
+On March 8, the institution reported its inability to meet payroll.
+Multiple organizations accused the institution of having unpaid bills amounting to millions; the N. C. state government claimed Saint Augustine's had nearly $27,000 of unpaid unemployment taxes.
 An audit revealed policies regulating wire transfers were often disregarded.
-According to interim president Burgess, the university accounted for $10 million by contacting vendors and creditors.
-On March 8, the university reported its inability to meet its latest payroll.
+According to interim president Marcus Burgess, the institution accounted for $10 million by contacting vendors and creditors.
 On April 3, Burgess said the institution required "$30 million for good judgement," to pay creditors.